pguttula/InferAFL/sqlite-version-3.6.10/issues.md

 be null.
 Verified unlikely (see 98).

 103. bld/sqlite3.c:64841 - Pointer `pColl2` last assigned on line 64840 could
-be null.
-Verified true.
+be null. __Verified true__.
 Possibly a real bug. pcoll2 is a result of calling sqlite3FindCollSeq with last argument as 0.
 This inturn calls findCollSeqEntry with last arg as 0, which (as its documentation claims) can return Null if the last arg is 0.